The Real Costs of OTT – How Much Does It Cost to Start an OTT Platform

 Design, Testing, and Optimization

-And while the costs to design and develop a platform can be high, especially if you’re paying for a top-tier professional developer, there’s more to launching the technology than just design.
+And while the costs to design and develop a platform can be high, especially if you’re paying for a top-tier professional developer, there’s more to launching the streaming service than just design.
 Your OTT platform has to be tested to work out any bugs, and optimized so it works well on a variety of different devices and at different internet speeds.

 This process can take quite a while, sometimes a year or more depending on complexity, with the costs ticking up daily.